 Many mental health disorders are treatable, but the first step to treatment is to talk with a healthcare provider to get an evaluation.

-Services provided depend on the needs and choices of the youth and his or her family, and the diagnosis and severity of the problem.
+Services provided depend on the needs and choices of the youth and his or her family, as well as the diagnosis and severity of the concern.

 Services may include: